Browsed by

 Neighborhood Surprise

 I am a creature of habit.
 I’ll often return to the same, familiar spot repeatedly.
-In my new neighborhood, that means circling a little park on a near-daily basis.
+In my new neighborhood, that means circling a little park almost daily.
 So far, this tiny area has yielded 53 birds since June.
 That’s a lot more than I would have expected for a manicured lawn with very few trees.

 I left for my walk around the park to satisfy my habitual morning routine, yet this time, something was tugging at me to explore a bit more.
 Outside of the neighborhood is another housing development, but next to that is a marshy field encased in wire fencing.
 It’ll likely be slated for development at some point.
 But for now, something urged me to check it out.